AmadejTratnik/c-mapss/README.md

-# c-mapss
-Modelling of Remaining Useful Life (RUL) of JET engine
+# Prediction of Remaining Useful Life (RUL) of JET engine